 It’s also important to examine several carriers and options to ensure you get the best coverage at the best cost.

-Urologists are consistently rated across the major providers of disability insurance, with most classifying them as a 4 and one carrier classifying them as a 5.
+Urologists are consistently rated across the major providers of physician disability insurance, with most classifying them as a 4 and one carrier classifying them as a 5.